Unpaid carers

 Providing personal care, and especially ‘marmite’ care tasks such as footcare, which many people find repulsive, can increase carer stress.

 Foot pain can increase symptoms such as irritability, reluctance to mobilise and anxiety.
 Age UK Derby and Derbyshire and the NHS in Derbyshire are working together to offer an affordable, long-term footcare solution for people aged fifty and over.
-For any new user enquiries or more details please phone 01773 766922 (option 2).
+For more details, please telephone: 01773 766922.

 Taking a break